ClouDesire/docusaurus/docs/vm.md

 sidebar_label: VM products
 ---

-This section describe how to onboard new products on the marketplace that are **bare Virtual-Machines** without any software installed on it.
+This section describes how **Bare Virtual-Machines** marketplace products works.

+A *bare VM* is a Virtual-Machine running on any of the supported cloud providers, with an operating system selected by the end-user during the order phase, without any software installed on it.

-Customers get SSH root access to a dedicated VM and they are responsible for the management and maintenance of them.
-For SSH root access **public key authentication is mandatory** and the customer needs to provide its own public key before buying a VM product.
-A new keypair can be automatically generated during the marketplace checkout process.
+End-users get SSH root access to the VM and they are responsible for the management and maintenance of it.
+For the SSH connection,  **public key authentication is mandatory** and end-users need to provide their own public key before buying a VM product.

+> A new SSH keypair can be automatically generated during the marketplace checkout process.

-ISVs cannot independently create new VM product, but an administrator should create and assign a product that can be managed by a particular software vendor.
+ISVs cannot create by themselves a new VM product, but an administrator should create and assign it in order to be manageable by a particular ISV.